jladdjr/steno-etudes-for-developers/etude05.md

-# Etude 5: I'll catch you at stand-up
+# Etude 5: I'll Catch You at Stand-up

 ```
 Agile is a philosophy